anantk17/nlp-project/README.md

 - vocabulary/ : Contains the vocabulary file and the code required to obtain it
 - evaluate.py : Code for performing 10 fold cross validation
 - model.p : Pickled model obtained by training our model on the entire dataset
+- model2.p : Pickled model obtained by training our model on the entire dataset (for Part B)
-- model.py : Contains the definition for the NaiveBayesClassifier Class used to represent our model
+- model.py : Contains the definition for the NaiveBayesClassifier Class used to represent our unigram model
+- model2.py : Contains the definition for the NaiveBayesClassifier Class used to represent our bigram model
 - train-model.py : Code to train and pickle a model

 # Unigram Model and Bigram Model